Detian Waterfall (德天瀑布 [Détiān Pùbù]) / Ban Gioc Waterfall (Thác Bản Giốc)

 Looking down over the brink of one of the lower drops of the Detian Waterfall towards the Guichun River

-However, the steps ultimately led us to an overlook that provided us with a wide open panoramic view towards the Vietnamese side of the river encompassing the entire Detian Waterfall plus the majestic and ghostly karst mountains in the background.
+This view peered towards the Vietnamese side of the river encompassing the entire Detian Waterfall plus the ghostly karst mountains in the background further upstream of the falls.

 Detian_096_04232009 - Looking past this border pillar towards a tented market by the Detian Waterfall